JohnCremona/ecnf-data/README.md

 Raw data files for elliptic curves over number fields for upload to LMFDB

 In the top directory are files containing descriptions of data formats.
-In subdirectories will be held data files for different fields (or field signatures).
+In subdirectories will be held data files for different fields, or field signatures, or contributors, etc.  There is also a subdirectory containing Sage code used to process the data.